Last Friday saw the return of the QuickTapSurvey Hackathon, a day teeming with creativity, code and camaraderie.

 Hack Name: Guess-O-Matic

 Think of Guess-o-matic as your Help Centre, on steroids.
 It’s an intelligent assistant that lets the user type in a query in natural language when building a survey.
-Guess-o-matic then uses the api.ai service to translate the user’s intent and return a suggested action from the QuickTapSurvey help centre.
+Guess-o-matic then uses the api.ai service to translate the user’s intent and return a suggested action from the QuickTapSurvey help center.
 Actions include either buttons to go ahead and create the intended action or a link that takes them to the support site for more information.
 Bonus: responses in Yoda and Pirate speak!

 Hack Name: InYourFace

 Jonathan was recently introduced to a game on Officevibe called ‘Facegame’.
 He wasn’t winning at it because he didn’t have a very fast reaction time.
 He decided to fix that by creating a program that automates the game.
-His Officevibe hack goes to the ‘Facegame’ webpage, logs in, and plays the game by repeatedly finding the ID of the photo, retrieving the name, determining the correct button to click, and clicking it.
+His Officevibe hack goes to the ‘Facegame’ web page, logs in, and plays the game by repeatedly finding the ID of the photo, retrieving the name, determining the correct button to click, and clicking it.
 He was able to beat the previous high score of 1800 and achieve a new record of 2900 in half a day!

 Name: Josh, Dilip, Yuan, Chrissy